dsccommunity/PostgreSqlDsc/README.md

 ## Resources

 - **PostgreSqlInstall**: Installs Postgres using the installer from EDB.
 - **PostgreSqlScript**: Allows scripts to be executed against PostgreSql databases using psql.exe.
+- **PostgreSqlDatabase**: Creates or removes PostgreSql databases.

 ### PostgreSqlInstall